idalgo-2021/idalgo-2021/README.md

 # Hi, my name is Michael G. ✨

-## Now I am studying and doing technology:
+## Now my main interest is technology, such as:
 * System design
 * Golang programming
 * AI and ML technologies